 Don’t forget your face mask while shopping in the centre.
 Signage and one way systems are in place to encourage social distancing and hand sanitising stations are located throughout the building.
 Car park is available in the on-site Q-Park, from £3.40 per hour.

-CastleCourt shopping centre offers all your favourite high street stores under one roof.
-Go to Debenhams for fragrances, beauty products, gift boxes and homeware; and find women’s fashion and accessories in New Look, Dorothy Perkins, Matalan and Villa.
+CastleCourt shopping centre offers favourite high street stores and one of a kind gift shopping under one roof.
+Find women’s fashion and accessories in New Look, Dorothy Perkins, Matalan and Villa.
+Get suited and booted in men’s clothing stores S.D Kells.
 Visit the Yankee Candle shop for Christmas candles and Wrapped Up for local art.
 In O’Neills, you’ll find something for sports fans and The Entertainer has a huge selection of kids’ toys and games.

 Social distancing measures are in place and hand sanitising stations are located throughout the centre.
 Wear your face mask while visiting to.
 Looking for somewhere handy to leave the car?
 Parking is available on-site from £1.90 per hour.